Gijsreyn/learn-dsc/content/docs/getting-started.md

 ### Step 1 - Determine your OS architecture

 There are multiple ways to determine the operating system (OS) architecture.
-The following three demonstrate using the command prompt PowerShell, or msinfo.
+The following three demonstrate using the command prompt, PowerShell, or msinfo.

 1. Open a command prompt and type: `echo %PROCESSOR_ARCHITECTURE%`.
 2. Open a PowerShell terminal session and type: `[System.Runtime.InteropServices.RuntimeInformation]::OSArchitecture`.